vertica/vertica-containers/Wasm-container/README.md

 - `VWASM_MOUNT` -- is a list of directories, separated by colons, that the container should mount.

+The `vwasm-vertica` command starts a container with a Vertica running inside it.
+This container will be named `vwasmsdk-vertica`.

 When the `vwasm-vertica` container starts, it will print a message: